Gregory-Eales/ml-implementations/Proximal-Policy-Optimization/README.md

 - TQDM

 ## Algorithm:
-Proximal Policy Optimization is an on policy algorithm that can be used in both discrete and continuous environments.
+Proximal Policy Optimization is an on policy model free algorithm that can be used in both discrete and continuous environments.
 The implementation chosen is the ppo-clip variant as recommended in the OpenAI spinning up article.
 The clip variant uses clipping to incentivize the learning algorithm to stay near the original policy.
+This method of clipping ends up being much more simplistic in terms of implementation and at least as good as higher order penalization incurred in methods like TRPO.
 <p align="center">
   <img width="624" height="394" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Proximal-Policy-Optimization/img/ppo_pseudocode.png">
 </p>